john maslen : aka johnny maz

 by the time john was 11, and the family had decamped to west bridgford, he was a veteran listener to the modern jazz which had captivated his brother richard, by now a virtuoso electric violinist and an avid reader of the american jazz mag , downbeat. in his very early teens, thanks to david buying him a guitar, and later amp, john was django reinhardt to richard’s blend of the jazz violin greats, grapelli, stuff smith, sven amundsen to name but a few. david’s influence was to be even more profound. as first a home act singing duo and later dual members of several local bands, john [ lead guitar] and david [bass guitar] were members of the colin staples’ band that first played totally r and b and blues, having emerged as the beaconsville rhythm and blues all stars, from colin’s original elvis and the pop hits combo, the beacons . the great thing for john was that david’s age meant he got a quick in to the grown up world of rock and roll when very young and innocent, learning a vast amount in the process.
 It was david’s desire to move from a lead guitar role into bass that gave john the opening into local bands his brother was already with.

-but john left for manchester to study in the mid sixties with a broad background in jazz, rock,blues and country music , still evident in his playing now. the move lead to him meeting mike finesilver and peter ker, both members of the john morgan blues band, j m blues, which john joined in manchester. mike and peter were already writing and recording in a ‘ borrowed’ university lab, and shortly before 1969 they had an association with arthur brown leading to part writing the legendary hit fire.
+but john left for manchester to study in the mid sixties with a broad background in jazz, rock,blues and country music , still evident in his playing now. the move lead to him meeting mike finesilver and peter ker, both members of the john morgan blues band, j m blues, which john joined in manchester. mike and peter were already writing and recording in a ‘borrowed’ university lab, and shortly before 1969 they were working with arthur brown leading to part writing the legendary hit fire.

 john continued his education in london in 1969, where mike and pete had already established the eventually legendary pathway music studios, where as independent producers, they were making huge strides in gaining recognition for a great sound. john was the first musician to play in the emerging studios before any recordings were ever made and went on to be part of the in house band , finesilver, developing mike’s own songs. mike was later the producer of all of the gaffa ‘n’ products releases.